openlayers/workshop/doc/en/webgl/meteorites.md

 ...
 ```

-The first line of the file is a header line that we'll skip over when parsing.
-Subsequent lines have the name of the site, the mass of the meteorite, the year of impact, the latitude, and the longitude separated by commas.
-We'll use an `XMLHttpRequest` client to fetch the data and write a short function to parse lines in the file as features with point geometries.
+We're going to use the convenient `papaparse` library to parse the csv.
+It has already been added as dependency to the workshop, so we can import its `parse` function without the need to run `npm install`.
+We only need to write a short `complete` handler function that creates OpenLayers `Feature`s from the rows in the csv, with `mass` and `year` being numbers, not strings, and `Point` geometries representing the latitude ( `reclat`) and longitude (`reclong`) of the meteorite impact.

 Update your `main.js` to load and render a local CSV file with data representing meteorite impacts: